gh123man/SwiftUI-LazyPager/README.md

 # LazyPager for SwiftUI

-A buttery smooth, lazy loaded, panning, zooming, and gesture dismissable pager view for SwiftUI.
+A buttery smooth, lazy loaded, panning, zooming, and gesture dismissible pager view for SwiftUI.

 The goal with this library is to expose a simple SwiftUI interface for a fluid and seamless content viewer.